-Democrats seek investigation into Pentagon’s COVID fund following Washington Post article
+Democrats seek investigation into Pentagon’s coronavirus fund following Washington Post article

 “Instead of focusing on a clear, coordinated strategy to produce and acquire the medical supplies necessary to respond to the ongoing COVID-19 health crisis, the Trump Administration carved up this billion-dollar appropriation and spent three dollars on defense contracts for every dollar it spent on acquiring health resources,” Smith wrote in a news release.

 Shortly after they decided to repurpose the funds, top Defense Department procurement officials explained their reasoning to members of Congress, arguing that the $1 billion could be diverted because the Department of Health and Human Services had accessed other funds.
-And in a statement to the Post on Monday, they argued that funding niche defense capabilities is essential to maintaining the economic and national security of the United States.
+And in a statement to The Post on Monday, they argued that funding niche defense capabilities is essential to maintaining the economic and national security of the United States.

 “We are thankful the Congress provided authorities and resources that enabled the [executive branch] to invest in domestic production of critical medical resources and protect key defense capabilities from the consequences of COVID,” Under Secretary of Defense Ellen Lord said in a statement.
 “We need to always remember that economic security and national security are very tightly interrelated and our industrial base is really the nexus of the two.”